tytydraco/yessleep/out/I_took_a_remote_job_clicking_through_a_private_street_view_map_I_need_someone_in_GIS_or_map_software_to_tell_me_what_Im_looking_at_before_my_internet_cuts_out.md

 I hit F9 so hard I think I cracked a nail.

-Me: I need to speak to someone right now.
-What is this?
+Me: `I need to speak to someone right now.
+What is this?`

 Long pause.
 The typing bubble sat there for almost a full minute.

-Supervisor_David: Node locked.
-Please step away from the console for 15 minutes.
+Supervisor_David: `Node locked.
+Please step away from the console for 15 minutes.`

-Me: No. The room in the mirror is my apartment.
+Me: `No. The room in the mirror is my apartment.
 My actual apartment.
-How.
+How?`

-Supervisor_David: Do not look into the reflections of freestanding mirrors.
-This is Rule E. Please close the terminal and take your mandated break.
+Supervisor_David: `Do not look into the reflections of freestanding mirrors.
+This is Rule E. Please close the terminal and take your mandated break.`

-Me: Who is the person in the yellow coat?
+Me: `Who is the person in the yellow coat?`

 The chat disconnected.
 Argus force closed to the desktop.